-IB ECONOMICS - Grade 11 or 12 (223400/223500)
+IB ECONOMICS - Grade 11 or 12 (SOC2045A/SOC2045B)

 IB Economics focuses on macroeconomics, the branch of economics that views the economy as a whole.
 Emphasis is on the analysis of economic problems such as unemployment and inflation and the role that government plays in maximizing economic growth while keeping prices stable.
 International economic topics are given emphasis as part of the IB curriculum.
 In second semester, the course focuses on the microeconomics, which investigates decision-making of individual consumers and producers.
 The course focuses on the nature and function of the product and resource markets, with the international economy and the role of the government.
-The course prepares students for the standard level IB Economics exam and the AP Economics exam.
+The course prepares students for the standard level IB Economics exam and the AP Macroeconomics and Microeconomics exams.

-IB SOCIAL and CULTURAL ANTHROPOLOGY - Grade 11 or 12 (224200/224300)
+IB SOCIAL and CULTURAL ANTHROPOLOGY - OPEN ENROLLMENT.
+Grade 11 or 12 (SOC2048A/SOC2048B)

 IB Social and Cultural Anthropology is the comparative study of culture and human societies.
 Anthropologists seek an understanding of humankind in all its diversity.
 This understanding is reached through the study of cultures and societies and the exploration of the general principles of social and cultural life.
 Students will evaluate comparative perspectives that challenge cultural assumptions and issues associated with the complexity of modern societies, in local, regional, and global contexts.
 Topics of anthropological inquiry include social change, kinship, symbolism, exchange, belief systems, ethnicity, and power relations.
-This course prepares students for the standard level Social Anthropology examination.
+This course prepares students for the standard level IB Social and Cultural Anthropology examination.

-IB PHILOSOPHY - Grade 11 or 12 (223700/223800)
+IB PHILOSOPHY - OPEN ENROLLMENT.
+Grade 11 or 12 (SOC2046A/SOC2046B)

-IB World Philosophy, through the examination of texts and themes, explores fundamental questions that people have asked throughout human history.
+IB Philosophy, through the examination of texts and themes, explores fundamental questions that people have asked throughout human history.
 The course engages students intellectually and actively, with a focus on cultivating critical thinking and developing a knowledgeable mind about various cultures and world perspectives, as well as the view that there are common themes addressed by humanity on a global scale.
 Students will complete a variety of assessments requiring oral and written reflection.
 The course prepares students for the standard level IB Philosophy exam.